Michelle Badash, MS

 Blood tests may also be done to look for related conditions such as kidney or liver disease.

-C-reactive protein (CRP) as a cardiac risk factor.
-EBSCO DynaMed website.
+C-reactive protein (CRP) and other biomarkers as cardiac risk factors.
+EBSCO DynaMed Plus website.
 Available at:

 How is coronary heart disease diagnosed?
 National Heart, Lung, and Blood Institute website.
 Available at:

 Updated August 23, 2012.
 Accessed January 27, 2014.

 Single photon emission computed tomography (SPECT).
 American Heart Association website.
 Available at: http://www.heart.org/HEARTORG/Conditions/HeartAttack/SymptomsDiagnosisofHeartAttack/Single-Photon-Emission-Computed-Tomography-SPECT_UCM_446358_Article.jsp.
 Updated September 11, 2015.
 Accessed March 2, 2016.

 Last reviewed March 2017 by EBSCO Medical Review Board